inlets/inlets-pro/docs/cli-reference.md

     Clients will connect to the domain name and your IngressController will be responsible for configuring TLS either via LetsEncrypt or your own certificate store.

+* Split-plane with an Ingress definition

+    In this configuration, only the inlets-pro control plane is exposed (usually port `8123`) with a publicly accessible address, and the data-plane is not exposed outside the network.
+This can be achieved through the use of two separate ClusterIP services.

+    This configuration is ideal for command and control.
+The private network will be able to traverse firewalls and NAT to connect to the remote inlets-pro server, but only internal services within the Kubernetes cluster can connect to the tunnelled service.

+    See [split-plane-server.yaml](artifacts/split-plane-server.yaml) as an example.

 ### Pod / Service / Deployment definitions

 You can use the sample artifact for the [client.yaml](artifacts/client.yaml) or [server.yaml](artifacts/server.yaml)